Sasaki-GG/CartPole-DQN-Pytorch/README.md

 # CartPole-DQN-Pytorch
-Implements of DQN with pytoch to play CartPole
+Implements of DQN with pytorch to play CartPole
 ## Dependency
 gym
 numpy